pupil-labs/pupil-docs/alpha-lab/tag-aligner/index.md

 With a digital twin of a real-world environment, you can visualize an observer's trajectory, and how they direct their gaze spatially onto objects within the scene, by mapping Neon’s gaze + head pose into the digital twin.

 In this guide, we'll show you how to do this using data from Neon + Reference Image Mapper (RIM) and the digital twin of your choice.
+If you're not already familiar with our RIM enrichment, be sure to check out [the RIM documentation](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/).

 ## Transforming Poses from RIM Data